 RACHEL MORGAN-BRUCE lives in Edinburgh and can usually be found in one of the city's (glorious!) public libraries.
-Rachel currently works in Data Science, and is studying towards an MSc in Information and Library Science.
+Rachel currently works in Business Intelligence, and is studying towards an MSc in Information and Library Science.

 Rachel writes poetry and creative fiction and was shortlisted for the Bridport prize back in 2008.
 As Co-editor of Wifie, with long-suffering pal, Stephanie Torrance, Rachel is particularly interested in: experimental fiction and visual arts, as well as bilingual and dialectal writing.

 STEPHANIE TORRANCE recently returned to Scotland after absconding to Australia for her late quarter life/early mid life crisis.
 Now settling in Glasgow, she is 30, not flirty, overeducated and underemployed.
 She has written features articles for The Skinny amongst others and her text based artworks have been exhibited across the UK.

 Now concentrating on creative fiction and screenwriting, Stephanie is particularly interested in working class voices; stories with a strong LGBT lead and anything written whilst listening to Riot Grrl.